hslee2008/browser-barcodescanner/Readme.md

   if (!file) return

   BrowserBarcodeScanner(['ean_13'], file, result => {
-    // Do something with result.res
+    // Do something with result.res (The barcode value)
-  })
+    // Do Something with result.corner (The corner points of the barcode)
+    // Do Something with result.box (The bounding box of the barcode) })
 })
 ```